MatthewS65537/M4/README.md

 - `models/`: This directory contains the model definitions.
 - `testing/`: This directory contains the testing scripts.
 - `training/`: This directory contains the training scripts.
+- `trainer/`: This directory contains the separate trainers and evaluators (if applicable) for each task.
 - `tuning/`: This directory contains the tuning scripts.
-- `utils/`: This directory contains utility scripts.
+- `utils/`: This directory contains utility scripts, such as the dataloaders, initialization functions, etc.

 ## How to Run?
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `sh pip_install.sh` to install the necessary dependencies.
-4. Run `sh train.sh` to start the training.
+4. Run `python3 ./training/train.py` to start the training.
+5. By commenting out some of the add_task() lines, you can choose train on only a few select tasks.

 ## Citation
 If you use our software in your research, please cite our paper as follows: